Yep, there is sugar in GoodBelly Probiotics (beverages). In fact, these probiotic drinks are loaded with gut-inflaming sugar.

 I took one look at the nutrition label of GoodBelly Probiotics and got sick thinking about it.
 People are drinking this stuff thinking it’s a health food, but indeed it is not!

 Yet, the drinks are is being marketed as a health food.

 Goodbelly sugary drinks tout healthy names like “Blueberry Acai” and “Tropical Green” and the tagline on its website says, “The tasty way to set your health in motion.”

 Let me assure you, though, this drink is far from healthy!
-There is a log of sugar in Goodbelly drinks.
+There is a lot of sugar in Goodbelly probiotics.

 First a little nutrition lesson.

 The reason someone might need a probiotic is because their belly is rumbling.
-They may have yeast in their belly (heard of candida?), or upset stomach (gassy, bloating, etc…. you get the picture.).
+They may have yeast in their belly (click here to learn more about candida), or upset stomach (gassy, bloating, etc…. you get the picture.).
 A good probiotic re-populates your gut with good bacteria, helping you restore the bacteria balance in your gut.